 If this format seems unusual, consider that Quest regularly turns in a strong showing on the National Survey of Student Engagement, an in-depth survey that assesses how well universities follow best practices.
-In addition to allowing students to concentrate deeply on each course, the block plan liberates professors to take students on field trips.
-A course in volcanology took students on a very long field trip: 10 days at the Hawaiian Volcano Observatory.
+In addition to allowing students to concentrate deeply on each course, the block plan allows professors to take students on field trips.
+A visual anthropology course took place in the Himalayas in India.
 An ancient history course allowed students to tour Turkey and Greece.
-A visual anthropology class took place in the Himalayas in India.

 But it’s not just the block plan that’s different.
 The first two years of the degree, called the foundation program, is a core curriculum that introduces students to disciplines across the arts and sciences.
-The latter two years, called the concentration program, are student-designed, with each pupil working on a single question of his or her choosing, such as, “What’s the best way to educate a child?”
-Students build their own curriculum and take experiential learning blocks on or off campus to gain hands-on experience.
+The latter two years, called the concentration program, are student-designed, with each pupil working on a single question of their choosing, such as “What’s the best way to educate a child?”
+Students build their own curriculum and take experiential learning blocks on or off-campus to gain hands-on experience.
 The process culminates in a keystone project.

 Quest’s physical setting is stunning.
 The campus is 45 minutes from Whistler and an hour from Vancouver, making it a recreational haven.
 Students can ford streams, explore forests or camp on beaches—sometimes for class credit.
 Skiing, snowboarding and the Pacific Ocean are never far away.
-The entire student body—now at capacity with roughly 700 students—lives in condo-style residences on campus.
+The entire student body lives in condo-style residences on campus.

-Quest is—not surprisingly—expensive by Canadian standards.
-Annual tuition, student fees, and room and board run about $50,000.
-However, a large number of domestic and international students receive financial aid, so students of modest means needn’t shy away.
+Quest is expensive by Canadian standards.
+Annual tuition, student fees, and room and board run about $48,680; however, a large number of domestic and international students receive financial aid.

 University Canada West

-University Canada West is a private, for-proﬁt university located in Vancouver’s downtown business district.
-With the option to study on campus or online, this 15-year-old university offers four degree programs: a bachelor of commerce, a B.A. in business communication, a new associate of arts degree and an M.B.A.—the most popular program.
+University Canada West is a private, for-proﬁt university located in downtown Vancouver.
+With the option to study on campus or online, this 17-year-old university offers four degree programs: a bachelor of commerce, a B.A. in business communication, an associate of arts degree and an M.B.A.—the most popular program.
 With programming designed to emphasize leadership, critical thinking and persuasive communication, students are challenged using real-world case studies and examples.

-A bachelor’s degree runs $7,210 per year for domestic students and $17,650 for international students.
-The M.B.A. can be completed in less than two years, or in up to five years if pursued on a part-time basis.
-The full cost of the M.B.A. is $23,775 for domestic students and $35,475 for international students.
+A bachelor’s degree runs $8,325 per year for domestic students, and $17,400 for international students.
+The M.B.A. can be completed in less than two years, or in up to five years if pursued part-time.
+The full cost of the M.B.A. is $23,400 for domestic students and $35,100 for international students.